 Market-leading UEM-as-a-Service with robust reporting capabilities and tiered management options to meet the business security needs of any mobile workforce

-IBM Security is a trusted cybersecurity vendors that delivers solutions to meet a variety of use cases, including analytics, IT infrastructure and management, and software development.
+IBM Security is a trusted cybersecurity vendor that delivers solutions to meet a variety of use cases, including analytics, IT infrastructure and management, and software development.
 MaaS360 is their market-leading UEM solution.
 MaaS360 with Watson MDM gives organizations visibility and security over iOS, macOS, Android and Windows endpoints connected to their network.
 With deployment through the MaaS360 cloud, IBM’s UEM solution is quick and easy to set up so that organizations can start managing their device fleet without any obstacles.

 IMB MaaS360 leverages IBM’s Watson AI- driven analytics capabilities to enable organizations to identify, prioritize, triage and resolve security issues on MaaS360-managed devices.
 From the user-friendly dashboard, admins can generate customized reports that give them insights into device and application usage.
 Based on these reports, admins can configure and validate their working practices to ensure that all devices remain as secure as possible.
 MaaS360 also features extensive application security processes, including single sign-on and app-level tunneling to allow users quick, secure access to business resources when they’re not in the office.
 This can be rolled out across corporate devices and BYOD environments.
 Admins can also configure the levels of security needed for personal devices, ranging from relaxed policies where users are given unlimited access to all resources through to much stricter ones, where data storage on the device is restricted via a corporate persona or container.